governance-at-scale 3 min read

 How to Have It Before You Have To

 Review it annually.
-The governance accountability model that was right for a 20-subscription estate may not be right for an 80-subscription estate.
-Organisations that scale their Azure footprint without revisiting their governance model find themselves running a larger version of the same gap — which produces a larger version of the same incident.
+The model that worked for a 20-subscription estate will not be right for an 80-subscription estate.
+Organisations that scale their Azure footprint without revisiting their governance model find themselves running a larger version of the same gap.

 Every organisation has the governance conversation eventually.
 Having it as a strategic exercise is not more work than having it as a crisis response.
 It is the same work, done in a better environment, with better outcomes.